 General Education Requirements (GERs) provide you with the opportunity to discover interests you never knew you had while earning credits toward graduation.
 No matter what your future holds, be it a career or graduate school, GERs prepare you by emphasizing skills employers want (like critical thinking, problem solving, written and oral communication) along with giving you an opportunity to become more aware of our increasingly diverse and interconnected world.
 GERs are at the core of our education.

-CGS General Education Requirements have changed for students entering the University as of Fall 2018 (2191) term.
-Our new CGS General Education Requirements are listed below.
-College of General Studies students can select courses to satisfy their general education requirements that have been approved by the Dietrich School of Arts and Sciences and the College of General Studies.
-For the list of approved General Education Courses, follow the links in the box on the right.
+CGS's current General Education Requirements (effective Fall 2018 and later) are listed below.
+Students should select courses to satisfy their general education requirements from the list approved by the Dietrich School of Arts and Sciences and the College of General Studies.
+For the list of approved General Education Courses, see CGS General Education Catalog (PDF).

 Written communication is central to almost all disciplines and professions.
 Developing written proficiency is a lifelong process, and it is especially important that undergraduate education accelerates and directs that process toward the achievement of writing skills that will provide a base appropriate for professional or graduate education, or for professional employment.